 In cooperation with researchers at the USGS Patuxent Wildlife Research Center, we have recently begun to incorporate Bayesian hierarchical spatial autoregressive models to better describe spatial variation in adult apparent survival rates and residency probabilities.
-To date, we have completed such analyses for American Robin, Wood Thrush (Saracco et al. 2010), and Common Yellowthroat (Saracco et al. 2011).
+Results from these models are presented on the MAPS Data Exploration tool; https://ibp-maps-data-exploration-tool.org/app/maps.
+The first iterations of these analyses were completed for American Robin, Wood Thrush (Saracco et al. 2010), and Common Yellowthroat (Saracco et al. 2011).
 These spatial models represent a significant advance over approaches to investigating spatial patterns in vital rates that aggregate data at coarse spatial scales (such as the BCRs described above) and do not explicitly incorporate spatial information in the models.
 They tend to overcome, to some extent, difficulties caused by geographical areas (or BCRs) with sparse data and by the non-random distribution of stations, can easily accommodate missing data within the modeling framework, and permit MAPS data and results to be included in models and analyses based on any previously or subsequently established grid system.
 These important papers, which have appeared in Ecology (Saracco et al. 2010) and the Journal of Ornithology (Saracco et al. 2012), indicate that residency probability is often more spatially heterogeneous than survival and not positively spatially correlated with survival.
 They thus illustrate the importance of understanding the role of transients in local populations.